 We like to mix a little brandy in our Sangria for more punch.
 Some recipes will also call for vodka instead of brandy.
 Either way, these can be eliminated for mixing a Sangria with less alcohol content.

 For our fruit flavor we use two different water enhancers.
-A berry flavored and orange flavored enhancer will add the fruity taste you need without any carbs.
+A mixed berry flavored and orange flavored enhancer will add the fruity taste you need without any carbs.
 It is the secret to cutting the carbs from a traditional Sangria.
 We also like to use EZ Sweetz to sweeten our drink (or Swerve if you prefer).
 The Sucralose drops work well, are inexpensive, and also have “no carbs.”

 We do use fruit to flavor our Sangria and also as a garnish.
 It does make the presentation perfect.
 Any fruit will do, except we like to suggest lemons, limes, and berries as they contain less carbs.
 The secret is to allow your fruit to meld into your recipe for 30 minutes in the refrigerator and not overnight as some recipes state.
 Your fruit flavor comes from the water enhancers so actually the fresh fruit can be used only as a garnish, if you prefer.